Making Code Happen

 The player has a classic platformer movement package including the ability to break blocks and climb walls by jumping.
 All of the physics code was written from scratch for this game.
 I used a similar physics solution to the system I developed in 2013 for Sifteo Cubes.
 One of the toughest things to implement was the way ladders are interacted with.
 After the end of the contest I had to submit an emergency fix because of a glitch allowing the player to pass into collision by jumping into a ladder from the wrong angle!

 The player also has a multi functional roll ability that provides a boost of speed and brief window of invulnerability.
 It has many uses including dodging bullets, double jumping, putting out fires, and knocking out enemies.
 This roll recharges after only a few seconds with a little flash so the player notices that it’s available again.
+When the roll is used in air it also gives the player an upward boost like a double jump.
+This can be used in conjunction with explosions or grenades to get very high in the air.

 The primary weapon is a gun that not only kills most enemies in one hit but also destroys objects and level geometry.
 It has limited range so players will need to get in close to hit anything.
 For a little extra fun players also has 3 grenades that denotate with a large explosion destroying, pushing away, and lighting everything on fire.
 It’s a fun way to soften up a room!